urbancamo/urbancamo.github.io/casio-basic/doc/part-5-data-bank-function.md

 ## DATA DISPLAY

-All of the data stored can now be displayed to check for proper input.
+All the data stored can now be displayed to check for proper input.
 While in the CAL mode, press the **MEMO** key to display records 1 and 2.
 Note here that only record 1 is displayed if its length exceeds 32 characters.